lan1812783/bootstrap/README.md

 1. Open 'Preferences' > 'Profiles'
 2. Select a profile to use
 3. Check the 'Custom font' checkbox
-4. Choose the Hack 'Nerd Font Regular' as the custom font
+4. Choose the 'Hack Nerd Font Regular' as the custom font
-> If the font is not found, try logout then login back or restart your computer
+> If the font is not found, try logging out then logging in back or restarting your computer

 ## Set up tmux
 1. Launch tmux